 A LOT OF THE STUFF YOU SEE WOULD PISS OFF THE TAXPAYER

 There's plenty of excess that comes with parliamentary schmoozing that would get the average taxpayer highly fucked off.
-Most MPs probably are in politics to "help people" or "change things for the better", but it's hard to believe that when you notice that some of the safe-seat MPs don't even bother themselves with such mundane issues as actually showing up to work to debate and vote.
+Most MPs probably are in politics to "help people" or "change things for the better," but it's hard to believe that when you notice that some of the safe-seat MPs don't even bother themselves with such mundane issues as actually showing up to work to debate and vote.
 But then why would they when there's more important stuff to be getting on with, like going on foreign trips or polishing off a second subsided plate of jerk chicken for lunch.

 A LOT OF THE STUFF YOU SEE WOULD PROBABLY MAKE THE TAXPAYER LESS PISSED OFF

 I'm not going to make any friends saying this, but after working in Parliament, I've developed much more sympathy for MPs than I had when I started.
-Not the turn-up-once-a-week-to-fund-the-second-home-in-Pimlico fuckwits, but those who battle 24/7 for their constituents in a gruelling and archaic political system.
+Not the turn-up-once-a-week-to-fund-the-second-home-in-Pimlico fuckwits, but those who battle 24/7 for their constituents in a grueling and archaic political system.

 Obviously loads of us work hard, but there are plenty of people in the UK doing less work than your average MP for far more money, and they can probably expense the cab home.
-It was actually quite humbling to realise that, at some point, some of these people got into politics because they were as disillusioned with the system as the rest of us and wanted to do what they could to change it.
+It was actually quite humbling to realize that, at some point, some of these people got into politics because they were as disillusioned with the system as the rest of us and wanted to do what they could to change it.